 How Far is Las Vegas to Grand Canyon?

-The total distance from Las Vegas to Grand Canyon is about 280 miles if you take the I-40 route, just 17 miles longer if you take Route 66.
+The total distance from Las Vegas to Grand Canyon National Park is about 280 miles if you take the I-40 route, just 17 miles longer if you take Route 66.

 The total Las Vegas to Grand Canyon drive time is five hours without stopping, but you will want to make it at least a full day’s drive, maybe two.
 The ideal place for an overnight stop is Kingman, which has a variety of options for hotels and campgrounds.